-- Advertising Signage Policy The Litter Management Plan incorporates anew Policy on Advertising which seeks to regulate the procedures relating to the erection of temporary and permanentadvertising signs and is shown at Appendix I to this document. - ➤ CCTV Meath County Councilhas invested in CCTV and drone Technology which will be used at locations which are subject to continual littering or dumping.
-This has resulted in several successful prosecutions in court and this will continue to be used to pursue those littering our beautiful county. - ➤ Parks and Playgrounds Bye-Laws 2014 These Bye Laws adopted in July 2014 for regulating the use and enjoyment of Parks, Playgrounds and Playing Pitches provide complementary actions to the Litter Management Plan in tackling litter issues - ➤ Meath County Council Foreshore Bye-Laws 2010-These Bye Laws adopted in June 2010 for regulating the use and enjoyment of Meath Coastal Areasprovide complementary actions to the Litter Management Plan in tackling litter issues.

-- ➤ Meath County Council Waste Presentation Bye-Laws, 2008- The Council will seek to enforce through the Meath County Council Waste PresentationBye-Laws, 2008 issues of litter arising from the presentation of household and commercial waste for collection. - ➤ Public Participation Meath County Council cannot be everywhere and often littering occurs out of hours, and to this end we actively encourage reporting of incidences of littering and provide assistance to persons who witness such incidents and who wish to report same.
-Where persons are willing to bear witness Meath County Council will issue litter fines against such offenders and if necessary pursue them through the courts. - ➤ Bogus Collectors The Council has engaged in an awareness campaign using social media, press, radio, billboard highlighting the damage caused by Bogus Collectors and the onus on each household or commercial premises to ensure their waste is managed by an authorised collector or facility.
+- Advertising Signage Policy The Litter Management Plan incorporates a new Policy on Advertising which seeks to regulate the procedures relating to the erection of temporary and permanent advertising signs and is shown at Appendix I to this document. - ➤ CCTV Meath County Council has invested in CCTV and drone Technology which will be used at locations which are subject to continual littering or dumping.
+This has resulted in several successful prosecutions in court and this will continue to be used to pursue those littering our beautiful county. - ➤ Parks and Playgrounds Bye-Laws 2014 These Bye Laws adopted in July 2014 for regulating the use and enjoyment of Parks, Playgrounds and Playing Pitches provide complementary actions to the Litter Management Plan in tackling litter issues - ➤ Meath County Council Foreshore Bye-Laws 2010 as Amended These Bye Laws adopted in June 2010 for regulating the use and enjoyment of Meath Coastal Areas provide complementary actions to the Litter Management Plan in tackling litter issues. - ➤ Meath County Council Waste Management (Storage, Presentation and Segregation of Household and Commercial) Waste Bye-Laws, 2018 The Council will enforce issues of litter arising from the presentation of household and commercial waste for collection. - ➤ Separate Collection (Deposit Return Scheme) Regulations 2024 The council supports the rollout of this scheme in terms of planning and enforcement. - ➤ Public Participation Meath County Council cannot be everywhere and often littering occurs out of hours, and to this end we actively encourage reporting of incidences of littering and provide assistance to persons who witness such incidents and who wish to report same.
+Where persons are willing to bear witness Meath County Council will issue litter fines against such offenders and if necessary pursue them through the courts. - ➤ Bogus Collectors Ongoing awareness campaign using social media, press, radio, billboard highlighting the damage caused by Bogus Collectors and the onus on each household or commercial premises to ensure their waste is managed by an authorised collector or facility.
 This campaign has resulted in a reduction in the number of bogus collectors advertising and operating in the Meath area.
 Together with free bulky waste collections at recycling centres and increased vigilance for householders the aim of the council is to put the man in a van out of business in County Meath.